Final Paper

 Let me explain this important requirement.
 You should build your historical perspective out of the resources of the class: the textbook, lectures, the additional readings, the ideas that we’ve discussed.
 But you also need to do some research in an outside source.
 I ask you to identify and read at least two articles or chapters from peer-reviewed books or scholarly journals of history that will provide support for your paper.
 You may look to other secondary sources, as well – encyclopedia articles, textbooks, historical monographs, or more articles in a peer-reviewed historical journal — but these are not required.

-There is more detail on citations in the Sample Paper, but I share some simple guidelines here.
-You should cite: direct quotations, examples, and the source of your information.
-A typical history paper would have a couple citations in each paragraph.
+You must cite: direct quotations, examples, and the source of your information.
+A typical history paper will have one to three citations in each paragraph.

 For citation style, please use footnotes in Chicago style (that is the go-to format for historical research).
-It is not hard to learn: Microsoft Word and Google Doc both have functions to insert footnotes (see insert… footnote…) that will keep your footnotes organized.
+It is not hard to learn: Microsoft Word and Google Doc both have functions to insert footnotes (see insert… footnote…) that will keep your footnotes correctly numbered and formatted.

 • Schoppa, 63.